lukecarr/hydrogen/CODE_OF_CONDUCT.md

 - Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+Examples of unacceptable behaviour include:

 - The use of sexualized language or imagery, and sexual attention or advances of any kind